Turkey–European Union relations: EU-Turkey deal on migrant crisis

 Critics have said the deal could force migrants determined to reach Europe to start using other and potentially more dangerous routes, such as the journey between North Africa and Italy.
-Human rights groups have strongly criticiszed the deal, with Amnesty International accusing the EU of turning "its back on a global refugee crisis".
+Human rights groups have strongly criticised the deal, with Amnesty International accusing the EU of turning "its back on a global refugee crisis".
 A Chatham House paper argued that the deal, by excessively accommodating Erdoğan's demands, is encouraging Turkey to extract "more unilateral concessions in the future."
-One of the main issues many human rights organszations have with the deal is Turkey fails to meet the standards for hosting refugees.
+One of the main issues many human rights organizations have with the deal is Turkey fails to meet the standards for hosting refugees.
 Specifically, many refugees are unable to apply for asylum while in Turkey and while there, they have low-quality living standards.
 Moreover, in Turkey, refugees are limited to specific areas, which are often lacking in critical infrastructure such as hospitals.